webhookdb/webhookdb/webhookdb-website/src/docs/google-calendar.md

 If your user unlinks their calendar, you should tell WebhookDB so it can delete all the data for that user.
 If for some reason you don't want to delete the data, you don't need to make this request;
-WebhookDB will automatically stop trying to sync once the access token is revoked or expires.
+WebhookDB will automatically stop trying to sync once the refresh token is revoked.

 ```python
 # Clear out the tokens from your database in whatever way is appropriate.